Guided tours & groups

 Danish Design Now

-Guided tour – 60 minutes: What is a design icon?
+What is a design icon?
 Can a vacuum cleaner be an icon?
-Come along on an exciting tour around the museum’s various exhibits, where we will examine various design icons.
-See the famous Mågestellet porcelain, hear the story behind the PH lamp and find out which machine is known as “the bumble bee.”
+Come along on an exciting tour around the museum’s various exhibits, where we will examine various design icons from chairs to beer labels.

 Free tours: Wednesday and Sunday